Kingdom of Naples: From French rule to Spanish viceroyalty

+Spanish rule

 The French finally abandoned their claims to Naples by the Treaty of Cateau-Cambrésis in 1559.
 In the Treaty of London (1557), five cities on the coast of Tuscany were designated the Stato dei Presidi (State of the Presidi), and part of the Kingdom of Naples.

 As the most populous holding of the Spanish Empire outside of Castile itself (with 3 million inhabitants in 1600), Naples remained an important source of economic and military power for the Spanish.
 Heavy taxation was levied upon the kingdom to pay for Spain's wars, especially after 1580.
-Beyond dispatching troops to fight the Eighty Years' War in the Low Countries, Naples also disbursed a third of the military expenditures accruing to Lombardy and paid for the Spanish garrisons in Tuscany.
-This all costed them 800,000 ducats annually, or about a third of the kingdom's revenues; moreover, the public debt also had a military origin, and interest payments on it devoured 40 percent of all tax income.
+Beyond dispatching troops to fight the Eighty Years' War in the Low Countries, Naples also disbursed a third of the military expenditures accruing to the Spanish controlled Duchy of Milan and paid for the Spanish garrisons in Tuscany.
+This cost the kingdom 800,000 ducats annually, or about a third of the kingdom's revenues; moreover, the public debt also had a military origin, and interest payments on it devoured 40 percent of all tax income.
 Naples was rich enough to redeem the debt and pay an attractive ten percent in full to lenders.
 While the soldiers of Naples were under the command of the Spanish viceroy, Neapolitan nobles enjoyed ascendancy in the assemblies and committees that financed and administered the army.

 The kingdom suffered a heavy burden from the Franco-Spanish War (1635–1659).
 From 1631 to 1636 alone, Naples sent 53,500 soldiers and 3.5 million scudi to support the Spanish king.
 This was actually more than was raised in the same time by Castile, which had a population twice the size.
 Naples provided and paid for 10,000 troops and 1,000 horses annually from 1630 to 1643, on top of a 1 million ducat annual subsidy for the war effort and more funds and soldiers for the kingdom's garrisons and navy.
 The kingdom was increasingly forced to revert to borrowing to finance the war as it went on, which it could do due to its good credit.
 From 1612 to 1646, Neapolitan taxes tripled and the public debt quintupled, and 57 percent of the kingdom's revenue was devoted to interest payments.
 Spain's wars crushed the Neapolitan economy.
 Furthermore, 90 percent of taxes were collected by state creditors, meaning the state paid an effective interest rate of 70 percent annually on the money it borrowed to fight the war.
-The kingdom started selling state assets to anyone willing to buy them, which usually ended up being barons; these assets included prisons, forests, buildings, and even royal fortresses, as well as titles.
+The kingdom started selling state assets to anyone willing to buy them, which usually ended up being barons; these assets included prisons, forests, buildings, and even royal fortresses, and titles.

+Due to this excessive taxation the people of Naples rose in revolt in 1647, forming the Neapolitan Republic with French assistance.
+The revolt was suppressed later that year by Spanish troops.